dav1dk1m/Howitzer-Firing-Simulator/Problem Specification.md

 ## Simulator Variables
 - Barrel pose (position and orientation): Control the position and orientation of the howitzer barrel.
-- Initial speed: Set the initial velocity of the projectile.
+- Initial speed: Set the initial speed of the projectile.
 - Force applied to the projectile: Control any external forces acting on the projectile.
 - Gravity: Account for the acceleration due to gravity.